IconJar/IJSVG/README.md

 - Fixes a lot of pattern and gradient rendering.
 - Fixes various clipPath issues.
 - Masking now correctly uses alpha masking instead of what `CALayer` uses.
-- Various improvements with exporting.
+- Various improvements with exporting such as modifying the viewBox instead of using a new group for scaling.
+- Exporting now supports converting strokes to paths.
 - Much simpler to use API's for creating SVG's from scratch.
 - Much better threading support.
 - Much improved color replacement support (can now specify only replacing a color that is a fill and not touch ths stroke).